 Drop-off shows you the performance of each of the fields or questions in your typeform.
 You can see if any of your questions are a huge turn-off for your audience, and which ones people like answering more.
 Typeform shows when respondents drop off, but cannot give you the content of those responses, since response data is only collected when respondents submit their answers.

 Note!
-We do not currently support drop-off data for typeforms embedded with our Conversations feature.
+We do not currently support drop-off data for typeforms embedded with our Chat feature.

 Views shows you how many times each question has been viewed by respondents.
-In the image below, you can see fewer people viewed the Thank You Screen of this typeform than the questions before it.
+In the image below, you can see fewer people viewed the Ending of this typeform than the questions before it.

 Use the arrows next to Drop-off or Views to order the list by best or worst performing questions.